gdgoc-usc/ai-ml-webinar-series/session-2-ai-project-overview/README.md

 # AI Project Overview

-This session provides an overview of AI and Machine Learning projects, covering the typical workflow, best practices, and common approaches used in the field.
+This session provides an overview of AI and Machine Learning projects, covering the typical workflow in the field.
 ## What is an AI Project?

 An AI project typically involves using machine learning algorithms and data to solve real-world problems.
 These projects follow a structured approach from problem definition to deployment.